-\section{Methodology}
+\subsection{Methodology}

+To quantify the fluid dynamics accurately and efficiently, we propose a novel framework, the NVM, that extracts information from the Eulerian specification of the flow field (or the images of flow visualizations) and translates it into knowledge about the underlying fluid field through physics-informed neural networks.
+To build a fully automated toolchain that can extract a high-resolution Eulerian flow field from the Lagrangian inductive priors, we embed these two networks with a vorticity-to-velocity Poisson solver, as shown in Figure \ref{fig:overview}.
+The reason behind this structure is that learning directly from high-dimensional observations, such as images, is unable to be achieved using traditional methods since extracting the velocity and pressure fields directly from the images is challenging.

+We construct a vortex detection network in section \ref{subsec:detnet} to identify the positions and the vorticity of Lagrangian vortices from a grid-based velocity field, which from a mathematical perspective connects \eqref{eq:uNS} with \eqref{eq:vortex}.
+In this way, we simplify the vorticity field into a field only constituted of the identified vortices.
+Given the detected vortices, we then use a vortex dynamics network in section \ref{subsec:dynet} to learn the underlying governing dynamics of these finite structures.
+Dynamics networks accurately model the RHSs of \eqref{eq:vortex} under various conditions, resolving the long-standing problem in LVM.

-The training process of NVM consists of 3 major steps: dataset generation, detection network training, and dynamics network training. we utilize data collected from randomly generated vortices and the corresponding vorticity fields to train the detection network.
-The direct numerical simulation (DNS) is used to calculate the evolution of the vorticity fields.
-We use the well-trained detection network to identify the positions and the vorticity of vortices from the initial and the evolved vorticity fields.
-This process is shown in Figure \ref{fig:detection123}.
+We train the parameters using high-fidelity data from high-resolution direct numerical simulation.
+The model is trained only with information collected from the interaction of 2 to 6 vortices.
+The trained model can be applied to any arbitrary vorticity field with any number of vortices.
+The training process of NVM consists of 2 major steps: detection network training and dynamics network training. we utilize data collected from randomly generated vortices and the corresponding vorticity fields to train the detection network.
+Direct numerical simulation (DNS) is used to calculate the data of the evolutionary vorticity fields.
+We use the well-trained detection network to identify vortices' positions and vorticity strength from the initial and the evolved vorticity fields.
 The identified vortices are then used to train the dynamics network.

-To predict the future flow, we use the trained detection network to simplify the vorticity field into a field only consists of the identified vortices.
-Given the detected vortices, we then use the dynamics network to learn the underlying governing dynamics of these finite structures.